 day and summer camps with programs in the arts, ecology, language and phys ed.

-Lacandonia art gallery now located over at 313 Basilio Badillo street.
+Lacandonia art gallery (now closed) located over at 313 Basilio Badillo street.

 Original Maya art, with many pieces exclusively and exquisitely handmade by Mayan descendents.